celo-org/mento2-model/README.md

 ## Introduction

-This open-source model was developed in collaboration with the Ethereum Robust Incentives Group and funded by an Ethereum ESP (Ecosystem Support Program) grant.
-While originally scoped with purely modelling-educational intent as part of the cadCAD Edu online course "[cadCAD Masterclass: Ethereum Validator Economics](https://www.cadcad.education/course/masterclass-ethereum)", it has evolved to become a highly versatile, customizable and extensible research model that includes a list of [model extension ideas](#Model-Extension-Roadmap).
-The model is focused on epoch- and population-level Ethereum validator economics across different deployment types and – at least in its initial setup – abstracts from slot- and agent-level dynamics.
-Please see [Model Assumptions](ASSUMPTIONS.md) for further context.
+This repo features a cadCAD model for Mento2.0.
+The structure of this repo is heavily based on the [Ethereum Economic Model](https://github.com/CADLabs/ethereum-economic-model) which was developed as part of the "[cadCAD Masterclass: Ethereum Validator Economics](https://www.cadcad.education/course/masterclass-ethereum)" and is focused on epoch- and population-level Ethereum validator economics.
+Please see [Mento2.0 Model Assumptions](ASSUMPTIONS.md) for further context.

 ### Model Features